Sample code for 30+ languages & platforms

 $oauth2.TokenEndpoint = "https://test-api.service.hmrc.gov.uk/oauth/token"

-# Replace these with actual values.
+# Replace with your actual client ID

 $oauth2.ClientId = "HMRC-CLIENT-ID"